koukaku01/LinkQR/README.md

 </div>

 LinkQR is a Firefox extension that simplifies the process of converting web links into QR codes with just a single click.
 It empowers users to effortlessly copy or download QR codes in PNG/SVG format for convenient sharing.
+It works completely offline and local.

 <div style="display: flex; flex-direction: column;">
     <img src="assets/presentation-1.png" alt="Presentation 1" style="width: 100%;">